About the Authors

 Professor Sunstein graduated in 1975 from Harvard College and in 1978 from Harvard Law School magna cum laude.
 After graduation, he clerked for Justice Benjamin Kaplan of the Massachusetts Supreme Judicial Court and Justice Thurgood Marshall of the U.S. Supreme Court.
 Before joining the faculty of the University of Chicago, he was an attorney-advisor in the Office of Legal Counsel in the U.S. Department of Justice.

 The most prolific legal scholar of his (or perhaps any) generation, Professor Sunstein has written scores of books on a wide variety of topics.
-Some of the more recent include How to Become Famous: Lost Einsteins, Forgotten Superstars, and How the Beatles Came to Be (forthcoming 2024), Look Again: The Power of Noticing What Was Always There (2024) (with Tali Sharot), Advanced Introduction to Behavioral Law and Economics (2023), How to Interpret the Constitution (2023); Decisions About Decisions (2023), Sludge: What Stops Us from Getting Things Done and What to Do About It (2021), Noise: A Flaw in Human Judgment (2021) (with Daniel Kahneman and Olivier Sibony), Nudge: The Final Edition (2021) (with Richard Thaler), Behavioral Science and Public Policy (2020), Law and Leviathan: Redeeming the Administrative State (2020) (with Adrian Vermeule), Too Much Information: Understanding What You Don’t Want to Know (2020), The World According to Star Wars (rev. ed.
+Some of the more recent include Campus Free Speech: A Pocket Guide (2024); How to Become Famous: Lost Einsteins, Forgotten Superstars, and How the Beatles Came to Be (2024), Look Again: The Power of Noticing What Was Always There (2024) (with Tali Sharot), Advanced Introduction to Behavioral Law and Economics (2023), How to Interpret the Constitution (2023); Decisions About Decisions (2023), Sludge: What Stops Us from Getting Things Done and What to Do About It (2021), Noise: A Flaw in Human Judgment (2021) (with Daniel Kahneman and Olivier Sibony), Nudge: The Final Edition (2021) (with Richard Thaler), Behavioral Science and Public Policy (2020), Law and Leviathan: Redeeming the Administrative State (2020) (with Adrian Vermeule), Too Much Information: Understanding What You Don’t Want to Know (2020), The World According to Star Wars (rev. ed.
 2019), Conformity: The Power of Social Influences (2019), On Freedom (2019), and How Change Happens (2019).

 In 2018, he received the Holberg Prize from the government of Norway, sometimes described as the equivalent of the Nobel Prize for law and the humanities.